Penta-Game/denomination/README.md

 Due to recent development with multiple digital versions of pentagame ([boardgame](https://github.com/Penta-Game/boardgame), [pentagame](https://github.com/NikkyAI/pentagame)).
 The need for an usable identifier system for the fields and events has increased.
 This system will be implemented in [boardgame backend](https://github.com/Penta-Game/boardgame-backend).

-To tackle this problem I have tried coming up with an easy-to-use system.
+To tackle this problem [Penta](https://github.com/penta-jan) and [Cobalt](https://sinclair.gq) have tried coming up with an easy-to-use system.
 The requirements were: system should be easy to store in a database *and* must have be comprehensible for a human.
 To introduce my concept I need to assign some names for points on the board.
 The "outer" points are called corners, the "inner" points are called junctions.
 To set a base the junctions and corners are named by integers.
-To get these start on the top left junction and count from 1 clockwise.
-If finished continue with the next number (6) on the corners from the top corner clockwise.
-Repeat this for the corners starting from 6 and you have unique identifiers for the Fields.
-The stops are now handled by using two adjacent fields and storing the counting the steps from the first to the second field.
+Count / name / create corner stops counter-clockwise (0..4) and count / name / create junction stops opposite of those (5..9).
+The stops are now handled by using two adjacent fields and storing the counter of needed- steps from the first to the second field.
 If you want to reference a field you just fill the `counter` and `end` with zeros.
-A player figure is named after the junction (6-10) it started on.
+Set colour and number equivalent: 0= white, 1= green, 2 = yellow, 3=red, 4=blue (you may change the colours as needed).
+A player figure is named after the corner it stars from/ the colour it bears.
+Thus, Corner 0 is white and player piece 0 is white.

 > Field: \[Start, Counter, End\]